Bobby-soxer: History

 When the 1950s arrived, the "teen revolution" was in full swing.
 A 1956 edition of the PTA magazine declared that "the trouble with teenagers started when some smart salesman made a group of them in order to sell bobby sox."
 By then, teenagers began listening to rock and roll music while an explosion of mainstream teen culture occurred.
 As Frank Sinatra began performing more mature music, artists such as the Beatles and Elvis Presley became new teen idols.
 However, as bobby soxers grew into their twenties, they soon followed teenage norms of the time and began settling down with husbands and children.
 The bobby sox style remained popular well into the 1950s, but original bobby soxers left their fanatic days behind as they entered adulthood and prioritized work or family life.

+References to bobbysoxers continued though.
+After the death of James Dean, the Los Angeles Examiner referred to him as a "bobby sox idol".
+In 1959 Frankie Avalon had a hit with Bobby Sox to Stockings.
+In 1965 Chuck Berry included a song called "Go Bobby Soxer" on his album St. Louis To Liverpool.
+This song satirized contemporary Beatlemania.

 Portrayal of bobby soxers

 Film and television

 The inclusion of bobby soxers in film and television began during the early 1940s, almost immediately after the phrase "bobby soxer" came to prominence in the mainstream media.
 Initially, young girls were portrayed as delinquents in B-list films.
 Such portrayals came at a time when cultural fears in the United States centered around female youths engaging in sexual activity; these films corresponded with the fears of the general public over a rise in delinquency among young girls.
 Bobby soxers were later portrayed in mainstream films such as The Bachelor and the Bobby-Soxer (1947), starring Shirley Temple and Cary Grant.
 These films often used lots of slang and sometimes unrealistic stereotypes in their portrayals of bobby soxers.
 Hollywood producers wanted to use child stars such as Temple and Jane Withers for teenage roles as actresses such as Judy Garland evolved into more adult performances.
 Temple and Withers' performances were often criticised and their films failed at the box office.